dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 certbot --nginx
 ```

-You may get error like this
+You may get an error like this

 ![LTS-on-Linux-009]({{site.assets}}imgs/ltsonlinux-009.png)

-In this case, try
+If you do, try running the following

 ``` shell
 pip uninstall requests